 This makes them perfect for snacks or lunches on the run, but also for a picnic!
 Now that it’s warmer out and I’ve been out and about with the boys more, I’ve definitely appreciated having these meal prep boxes around.

 Today’s tuna protein box is inspired by the Starbucks Protein Box, which features hard boiled eggs, cheese, apples and peanut butter.

 I love this combination of healthy fruits and protein-packed ingredients.
 I wanted to mix it up by replacing one of the hard boiled eggs with a bit of tuna (which is great eaten with a fork or scooped up with the veggies).

 All together there is 27 g of protein in this bento box, which means you are going to be feeling full for longer!

 Don’t forget to pin this recipe to save it for later!

-How to prepare this tuna protein box?
+How to prepare this bento box?

 This is another loosey-goosey ‘recipe’.
 Use what you have on hand!
 Here’s what I packed in my tuna protein boxes: